AlbertoCuadra/Personal_Website/content/publication/2026_cuadra_b/index.md

 ---
-title: "The role of compressibility and vibrational-excitation in hypersonic shock-turbulence interactions"
+title: "The role of compressibility and vibrational excitation in hypersonic shock-turbulence interactions"
 authors:
 - admin
 - Christopher T. Williams